bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 @show{(contract "num-log-base" '("Number" "Number") "Number" "Consumes a number and a base, and produces the log of that number with the base")}
 @show{(contract "num-expt" '("Number" "Number") "Number" "Consumes a number and a power, and produces that number raised to the power")}

+---
+{layout="Investigate"}
+# Fitting Logarithmic Models

+- Experiment with logarithmic models using @online-exercise{https://www.desmos.com/calculator/exqjih0k6t, Wealth-v-Health - Logarithmic}
-Complete @printable-exercise{model-wealth-v-lifespan.adoc}
+- Complete @printable-exercise{model-wealth-v-lifespan.adoc}

 <!--
 Note: This process involves a lot of trial and error, as students build up an intuition for how the terms in a logarithmic graph affect the graph of the function.
-This mirrors the process students went through in @lesson-link{exploring-linear-models}.
+This mirrors the process students went through in earlier exploring-models lessons.

 -->
+---
+{layout="Investigate"}
+# Fitting Logarithmic Models

+- @math{c} represents the vertical shift in our model, which slides the curve up or down the y-axis
+- @math{b} represents the growth factor, which determines how quicky the curve "flattens out" as @math{x} increases

 ---
 {layout="Synthesize"}
 # Fitting Logarithmic Models